Career Tips

 It may seem like you should just ignore these toxic personalities, but if they’re causing problems for other team members, then talking your supervisor or HR might just the thing getting back on track.

-They take credit for your work.
+They take credit for your work

 When a coworker takes credit for your work, it can be hard to deal with.
 You might feel like you’re being manipulated or not getting the credit you deserve.
 It’s important to document your work so that you have evidence of what is yours, and who is taking advantage of you.
 If there are supportive coworkers or your supervisor who are willing to support you in this situation, reach out to them.
 Sometimes just having someone else acknowledge what’s happening can help make things feel better.
-Especially if its your boss whos taking credit for your work.
+Especially if its your boss who’s taking credit for your work.

-Dealing with a sabotaging coworker can be stressful but working on your own self-esteem can help you feel better about the situation.
+Dealing with a sabotaging coworker can be stressful but working on your own self-esteem can help you feel better about the situation

 Black woman giving a thumbs up